Join our international community of writers at the University of Lincoln.

 The School of English and Journalism offers advanced research opportunities in the subject of English.

-From contemporary writing to literatures of the past, this Masters enables students to develop a deeper level of critical understanding, and the opportunity to enhance writing, communication, and research skills.
+From medievalism to twenty-first century literature, this Master's enables students to develop a deeper level of critical understanding, and the opportunity to enhance writing, communication, and research skills.

 The MA International Journalism is an innovative new programme delivered in partnership between the Thomson Reuters Foundation and the University of Lincoln, designed to equip new generations of journalists to report impartially on critical global issues facing society today.